 Are visiting scholars allowed to have guests?

 No. You are not permitted to have guests at the residence halls under no circumstance.
 Residence halls are restricted to building residents only.
-You are encouraged to socialize outdoors while practicing physical distancing.
-Any violation of this house rule, attempted or otherwise, will result in the immediate termination of your participation in the Program.
+You are encouraged to socialize outdoors or off campus.
+Any violation of this house rule, attempted or otherwise, will result in the immediate termination of your participation in the Program at your own expense.

 Knowledge: A Critical Reflection on Modernity and its Certainties